Sue Pelling picks out 7 of the best boat shoes suitable for sailors with wide feet from the likes of Chatham, Sperry and Marks & Spencer...

 Sperry Women’s Bluefish 2-Eye Boat Shoe

-The Linen Oat-coloured Sperry Women’s Bluefish 2-Eye Boat Shoes really do tick all the boxes as classic, wide-fit, women’s sailing shoes.
+The Linen Oat-coloured Sperry Women’s Bluefish 2-Eye Boat Shoes really do tick all the boxes as classic, wide-fit, women’s boat shoes.

 Not only do they look good, thanks to the stain and water-resistant hand-stitched, nubuck upper with air mesh breathable panels, but also these boat shoes have been designed for ultimate comfort with features that include padded tongue and moulded EVA cushion midsoles.